Culinary Arts Certification: Certificate Program Overview

 - Restaurant manager

 According to the U.S. Bureau of Labor Statistics (BLS), job opportunities for chefs and head cooks are expected to increase by 5% between 2012 and 2022.
-As of May 2012, also according to the BLS, the median annual wage for these positions was $42,480, with beverage manufacturing paying the highest wages.
+As of May 2014, also according to the BLS, the mean annual wage for these positions was $45,880, with the federal executive branch paying the highest wages.

 Certification and Continuing Education Information